-- Open the Primary air vents

-- Add up to 1.4kg of wood

-- After about 2 minutes or when flames from the fresh fuel fully established, close the Primary vents

-- At high power output, your stove will require refuelling approximately every hour. - It is important to follow these instructions in order to achieve clean burning and to maximise the efficiency of the stove - Do not leave the fire unattended until flames are well established an the newly charged logs - Always refuel onto hot embers. - Reduced burn rates can be achieved by reducing the openings of the Secondary and Tertiary air vents.

-Refuelling on to a low fire bed

-If there is insufficient burning material in the firebed to light a new fuel charge, excessive smoke emission can occur.
+- Open the Primary air vents - Add up to 1.4kg of wood - After about 2 minutes or when flames from the fresh fuel fully established, close the Primary vents - At high power output, your stove will require refuelling approximately every hour. - It is important to follow these instructions in order to achieve clean burning and to maximise the efficiency of the stove - Do not leave the fire unattended until flames are well established on the newly charged logs - Always refuel onto hot embers. - If the fire has died out at the point of refuelling, use kindling to re-establish the fire and follow the "Ignition" procedure above. - It is important that the stove is not overloaded with fuel. - Reduced burn rates can be achieved by reducing the openings of the Secondary and Tertiary air vents. - Refuelling on to a low fire bed If there is insufficient burning material in the firebed to light a new fuel charge, excessive smoke emission can occur.
 Refuelling must be carried out onto a sufficient quantity of glowing embers and ash that the new fuel charge will ignite in a reasonable period.
-If there are too few embers in the fire bed, add suitable kindling to prevent excessive smoke
+If there are too few embers in the fire bed, add suitable kindling to prevent excessive smoke.

-Fuel overloading

-The maximum amount of fuel specified in this manual should not be exceeded, overloading can cause excess smoke.
+Fuel overloading - The maximum amount of fuel specified in this manual should not be exceeded, overloading can cause excess smoke.

-Operation with door left open

-• Operation with the door open can cause excess smoke.
-The appliance must not be operated with the appliance door left open except as directed in the instructions.
+Operation with door left open - Operation with the door open can cause excess smoke.
+The appliance must not be operated with the door left open except as directed in the instructions.